19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-is the amount of allowances under section 19 or 19A made to the enterprise in respect of the Singapore ship against any income exempt from tax under section 13A or 13S;
+is the amount of allowances under section 19 made to the enterprise in respect of the Singapore ship against any income exempt from tax under section 13A or 13S;

 B